zowe/community/Project Management/Meeting Minutes and Agenda/20210225/Meeting Minutes.md

       - Fix USS on close, sending failed delete enqueue requests
       - Fix bug that incorrectly wraps the file body in an extra layer of JSON if the dataset SAVE that fails
     - API Mediation Layer & Security (Elliot)
+      - Update Logging for the Caching Service
+      - Prepare Authentication proposal for Authentication service with preferred decision.
+      - Fix security issues in JS by updating the dependencies.
     - CLI (MikeB)
     - Systems
       - CI/CD (Tom)